 - the nominee's curriculum vitae, or information that would ordinarily be included in a curriculum vitae.

-- names and contact information of three references who will be asked in confidence by the Honorary Degree Committee to comment on the qualifications of the nominee.
+- names and contact information of three references who will be asked in confidence by the Faculty Committee on Honorary Degree to comment on the qualifications of the nominee.